 Those who like to use custom ROMs like Lineage-OS or the Xiaomi.EU ROM should apply for an unlock from Xiaomi.
 For all other users, the steps mentioned above are not relevant, as the Global Version is delivered with the Google Play Store and lots of languages.

 Xiaomi Redmi Note 5 offers a dual-camera and can even take decent bokeh shots.
-Our test device is the China version of Redmi Note 5; in the global version, a different camera set-up is used.
-The dual-camera set-up of our device consists of a 12MP sensor (s5k2l7) with an aperture of f/1.9.
-The global version also has a 12MP sensor, but with an aperture of f/2.2.
+Our test device is the China version of Redmi Note 5; in the global version, the camera set-up is the same.
+The dual-camera set-up of our device consists of a 12MP sensor (s5k2l7) with an f/1.9 aperture.
 Both set-ups are supported by a 5MP (s5k5e8) camera.
 The front camera in both versions has a 13MP sensor (ov13855).
 Xiaomi is known for its camera-roulette and so you can get different sensors.
 Which ones will be available in the global version, we’ll find out when the first devices are delivered.